Department of Film and Media Studies

 Graduate Programs

-The Department of Film and Media Studies offers a certificate program as well as comprehensive graduate programs (M.A. and Ph.D).
+The Department of Film and Media Studies offers a certificate program as well as a comprehensive M.A. program.

-The Masters degree and Ph.D in Film and Media are academic degrees but students are also expected to complete courses in film and video production.
-The Masters degree requires 33 graduate credit hours and all M.A. students in Film and Media Studies must write a thesis as the culmination of their degree.
+The Masters degree in Film and Media is an academic degree but students are also expected to complete courses in film and video production.
+The degree requires 33 graduate credit hours and all M.A. students in Film and Media Studies must write a thesis as the culmination of their degree.

 The Graduate Certificate in Film and Media studies provides a concentration in core film and media theory and history courses.
 This certificate is designed for graduate students whose research includes analysis of media text and technologies, and provides training in methodologies and a basic familiarity with critical and theoretical discourse, both historical and contemporary, in which film and media are discussed.